Third-Party Credit Card Processors

-Watch out for hidden fees: Advertisements can be deceiving.
-The fee that seems too good to be true is actually so because it is not real, and there are other hidden fees.
-A payment processor like that is no good.
+Watch out for hidden fees!
+Sometimes third-party credit card processing companies can be deceiving.
+When a fee seems too good to be true, that’s because it is not real, and there are other hidden fees they’re not telling you about.
 Payment gateways/processors are plentiful and there is a lot of competition, so prices are low.
 Make sure you do your research and hire only the best merchant service provider.

-Quick access to funds: Just few years ago your money could be frozen in your own account for inspection of suspicious activities by payment gateways.
+Just few years ago your money could be frozen in your own account for inspection of suspicious activities by payment gateways.
 You would not be allowed access to your own money for weeks.
-This is not the case now.
-Even in certain cases for anti-fraud response and inspections things are carried out without locking your account.
-Work with payment processors that provide quick access to your funds.
+However, this is not the case now.
+Even in certain cases for anti-fraud response and inspections, things are carried out without locking your account.
+Work with payment processors that provide quick access to your funds, especially if you’re a small business.

-Security: It is very important that your payment processor provides you data security.
-It should not be your job to do that.
-It is expensive to install a personal fraud detecting system, so what you need to do is work with highly secure payment gateway integration service providers.
+It is very important that your payment processor provides you data security.
+It should not be your job to keep track of that!
+It’s expensive to install a personal fraud detecting system, so what you need to do is work with highly secure payment gateway integration service providers.

 Third-party processors typically charge much higher discount rates and transaction fees.
 The third-party processor has a merchant account that has its own fees that the processor has to pay, and the processor must then mark these fees up substantially to make a profit.